 Come across social commerce and its sales-driven approaches.

-Successful examples of Kylie Cosmetics, which allows followers to shop products directly from its TikTok videos, Dollar Shave Club, which leverages social proof via posting customers’ feedback on Pinterest, and Havaianas, which create beautiful and shoppable Instagram feeds clearly demonstrate the power of social commerce in the today’s retail landscape.
 For brands, it is important to gain a comprehensive understanding of their target audience’s shopping preferences and use these insights to develop and fine-tune social commerce tactics for reaching out to new customers and maintaining strong relations with existing ones.
-Let’s take a deep dive into the world of social commerce to see what trends, platforms, and strategies shape the world of social media selling today.
+Let’s take a look at trends, platforms, and strategies that shape social media selling today.

 Social selling via Facebook, Instagram, and other platforms uses them as virtual shops for brands and their offerings.
-It eliminates the need for followers to switch from a social media app to the brand’s website, making the customer journey from discovery to purchase more streamlined, comfortable, and optimized.
+It eliminates the need for followers to switch from a social media app to the brand’s website, making the customer journey from discovery to purchase more streamlined, convenient, and optimized.

 Generally speaking, social commerce can be regarded as a part of e-commerce, which covers all activities of selling products online.
 E-commerce comes in four main types: business-to-business (B2B), business-to-consumer (B2C), consumer-to-business (C2B), and consumer-to-consumer (C2C).